Rituraj Bhowmick: Biography

 Rituraj Bhowmick was born on August 22, 2013.
 He lives in Dhaka, Bangladesh and studies at Australian International School.
-Rituraj's father, Shuvashish Bhowmick also sings and supports his career from the beginning.
-He gained popularity by singing and sharing videos on social media with his father's support.
-Rituraj can play guitar and had a keen interest in modern-day band songs from an early age.
+Bhowmick's father, Shuvashish Bhowmick also sings and supports his son's career.
+Rituraj Bhowmick gained popularity by singing and sharing videos on social media with his father's support.
+Bhowmick can play guitar and had a keen interest in modern-day band songs from an early age.

-In 2019, his cover of Tahsan Rahman Khan's song went viral, leading to a good number of followers on their Facebook page and YouTube channel, Baap Ka Beta.
-Rituraj's talent caught the attention of a telecom company, resulting in his first TV appearance on January 11, 2020.
-He aspires to be an army officer like his grandfather and enjoys playing cricket.
+In 2019, his cover of Tahsan Rahman Khan's song went viral, leading to a mass number of followers on their Facebook page and YouTube channel, Baap Ka Beta.
+Bhowmick caught the attention of a telecom company, resulting in his first TV appearance on January 11, 2020.
+Bhowmick aspires to be an army officer like his grandfather and enjoys playing cricket.

 Popularity and awards

-Rituraj Bhowmick gained popularity at his tender age as a prodigious young author and musician.
-His creative journey began with internet fame as part of the band Baap Ka Beta.
-Rituraj's passion for writing flourished during the COVID-19 pandemic in Bangladesh, leading to the publication of his first book "Goodwill Factory" in 2022 at the age of 9.
-With age appropriateness language and moral lessons, his stories captivate readers.
-He received the Rokomari Bestseller Award this year.
+Bhowmick's career began with internet fame as part of the band Baap Ka Beta.
+Rituraj's passion for writing peaked during the COVID-19 pandemic in Bangladesh, leading to the publication of his first book Goodwill Factory in 2022 at the age of 9.
+Bhowmick is a recipient of the Rokomari Bestseller Award.

-Later he published a sequel to his book Goodwill Factory 2.
-The series is filled with short stories that impart different morals.
-He earns the Guinness World Record for being the youngest person to publish the book series in 2023.
+Later, Bhowmick published a sequel to his book Goodwill Factory 2.
+He currently holds the Guinness World Record for being the youngest person to publish the book series in 2023.

-In addition, Rituraj Bhowmik was honored with the Diana Award in 2023 at the age of 9 for exceptional dedication to empowering underprivileged children in Bangladesh through educational initiatives, donation drives, and authoring books with proceeds solely dedicated to their education.
+In addition, Rituraj Bhowmik was honored with the Diana Award in 2023 at the age of 9 for his dedication to empowering underprivileged children in Bangladesh through educational initiatives, donation drives, and authoring books with proceeds solely dedicated to their education.